 Stir and serve.

-Note: If making it vegan leave out the condensed and evaporated milks and replace the cow’s milk with a plant-based milk.
+Note: If making it vegan leave out the condensed and evaporated milk and replace the cow’s milk with plant-based milk.

 If all you have is condensed milk and or evaporated milk you can still make a tasty drink.
 All you need to do is increase the amounts of condensed milk and evaporated milk.